 - Showcase your products or services.

 - Implement a contact form.

 Looking for a test environment to experiment with a one-page WordPress site?
-Build it in Local by Flywheel, the industry’s leading local development platform for WordPress sites.
+Build it in Local, the industry’s leading local development platform for WordPress sites.
 Check it out!

 Do you have any questions about getting started with a one-page site?
 Let me know in the comments section below!